-- Publish an adoption statement on the website, and post to consultees who had requested to be notified of the adoption of a LP document. - 3.4 The 2011 Localism Act introduced the ability for local communities to shape their local communities and have a greater say in the planning of their areas, Section 110 setting out a new 'duty to co-operate'.
-This applies to all local planning authorities and to a number of other public bodies.
-The new duty relates to sustainable development or use of land that would have a significant impact on at least two local planning areas or on a planning matter.
-It requires that councils set out planning policies to address such issues and requires that councils and public bodies 'engage constructively, actively and on an on-going basis' to develop strategic policies. - 3.5 The National Planning Policy Framework (NPPF) was published in April 2012; Paragraph 156 of the NPPF sets out the strategic issues where co-operation might be appropriate.
-Paragraphs 178-181 of the NPPF give further guidance on 'planning strategically across local boundaries', and highlight the importance of joint working to meet development requirements that cannot be wholly met within a single local planning area, through either joint planning policies or informal strategies such as infrastructure planning. - 3.6 The Halton Core Strategy was adopted by the Council in April 2013 and became the principal local development document against which planning applications will be tested and which begins the process of replacing the saved policies from the Unitary Development Plan. - 3.7 Nothing in this SCI overrides any statutory provision relating to the preparation, adoption or revision of local development documents (including joint local development documents).
+- 2.5 The National Planning Policy Framework (NPPF) was published in April 2012; Paragraph 156 of the NPPF sets out the strategic issues where co-operation might be appropriate.
+Paragraphs 178-181 of the NPPF give further guidance on 'planning strategically across local boundaries', and highlight the importance of joint working to meet development requirements that cannot be wholly met within a single local planning area, through either joint planning policies or informal strategies such as infrastructure planning. - 2.6 The Marine and Coastal Access Act (2009) set out requirements for marine plans for English inshore and offshore waters and in particular in relation to marine planning.
+As the River Mersey is a tidal Estuary the Marine Management Organisations (MMO) and Halton Council have a responsibility to ensure all plans produced are compatible and compliant with legislation. - 2.7 The Halton Core Strategy was adopted by the Council in April 2013 and became the principal local development document against which planning applications will be tested and which begins the process of replacing the saved policies from the Unitary Development Plan. - 2.8 Nothing in this SCI overrides any statutory provision relating to the preparation, adoption or revision of local development documents (including joint local development documents).